montilab/CaDrA.shiny/README.md

 ## Overview

-**CaDrA-shiny** is an interactive R Shiny dashboard developed to allow users to directly interact with the **CaDrA** package. **CaDrA** is an R package that supports a heuristic search framework aimed at identifying candidate drivers of a molecular phenotype of interest (visit [our Github repo](https://github.com/montilab/CaDrA) for more details).
+**CaDrA.shiny** is an interactive R Shiny dashboard developed to allow users to directly interact with **CaDrA** package. **CaDrA** is an R package that supports a heuristic search framework aimed at identifying candidate drivers of a molecular phenotype of interest (visit [our Github repo](https://github.com/montilab/CaDrA) for more details).

-The CaDrA’s shiny dashboard has two distinctive features:
+The CaDrA’s Shiny dashboard has two distinctive features:

 1. Run **CaDrA** search to identify candidate drivers of a molecular phenotype of interest.
 2. Run **GSVA** to estimate aggregate enrichment scores by projecting a (gene) expression dataset onto a given gene set or signature, usually representing a molecular phenotype.
+Afterward, one can apply **CaDrA** search to look for genetic drivers based on a given binary multi-omics dataset and its derived enrichment score of a signature of interest.

 Data visualizations include: